-The City continues to participate with a group of community members and the Fresno-Madera Continuum of Care to collectively identify and confront systemic issues in mental health and homelessness service delivery.
+The City continues to participate with a group of community members and the Fresno-Madera Continuum of Care to collectively confront mental health and homelessness system issues.
 Recognizing that coordination and adequately leveraging resources, these Community Conversations assisted in the creation of a physical entry point for those in need in 2015.
 The Multi-agency Access Program (MAP) Point at the Poverello House (Pov) was opened with the goal of providing "the right care, the first time" and currently serves as a physical location for Fresno's coordinated entry system serving those in need.
 The Coordinated Entry System utilizes a standard intake and assessment tool and links vulnerable individuals needing assistance to a multitude of social services, including mental health, substance abuse treatment, and housing.
 During PY 2016 the MAP Point has been expanded to include additional locations that continue to target under-served populations with critical access needs through an integrated screening process which connects individuals facing mental health, substance use disorder, physical health, or housing challenges to supportive services.

 In addition to the development of physical locations, street outreach efforts for unsheltered persons have also been improved.
-Several supportive services agencies work to coordinate a Homeless Engagement Resource Outreach team (HERO Team) for several hours each week.
-This street outreach team is tasked with locating new and existing individuals who are then navigated through the existing coordinated entry system.
+Several supportive services agencies work to coordinate a street outreach team (Homeless Engagement REsource Outreach (HERO) Team) for several hours each week.
+The outreach team is tasked with locating new and existing individuals who are then be navigated through the existing coordinated entry system.
 Since 2015, the focus was to make contact with homeless individuals, build relationships, conduct assessments and assist with documentation needed to access available services.